jonfernq/Python-Flashcards/LoadingFlashcards/README.md

 ### Different Approaches to Loading Flashcards

-I have always preferred having all the CSV flashcard files in a sub-directory loaded when the flashcard app starts.
+One approach is to have all the CSV flashcard files in a sub-directory loaded when the flashcard app starts.

 Then as a learner views the cards and self-rates their mastery or takes a quiz